fanpu/website/_posts/2023-06-14-advanced-operating-systems-course-review.markdown

 # Acknowledgments
-I would like to express my gratitude to [Albert Gao](https://adbforlife.github.io/) and [Abigale Kim](https://abigalekim.github.io/) for helping to proofread this article.
-Both of them took the class with me this semester.
+I would like to express my gratitude to [Albert Gao](https://adbforlife.github.io/) for helping to proofread this article, who took the class with me this semester.